Two arrested after threatening teenagers with a machete and robbery - NewsBreak

 LEROY, La. ( KLFY ) – Two arrested in Maurice after threatening 3 teenagers with a machete and robbing them.

-According to the Vermilion Parish Sheriff’s Office , the Criminal Investigative Division was called out on September 17 to investigate a report of an armed robbery that took place in the Leroy area of Vermilion Parish.Man dies after being found shot in car on Marigold Loop in Lafayette
+According to the Vermilion Parish Sheriff’s Office , the Criminal Investigative Division was called out on September 17 to investigate a report of an armed robbery that took place in the Leroy area of Vermilion Parish.New Orleans attempted murder suspect surrenders in Slidell SWAT roll

 Detectives learned that an 18-year-old and two juveniles were joy riding in a field when their truck got stuck.
 While waiting for a friend to arrive with help, an unknown male and female drove up in a car.
 According to the victims, the man had a machete and the woman had an AR-15 style weapon.
 The man forced them out of the vehicle with threats of violence.
 The man then “slapped” the 18-year-old in the face with the machete and held it to his neck.
 The man then took a cell phone and driver’s license from two of the victims.
 Once the victim’s friend arrived to pull the truck out, the man allowed the victims to leave.Close